 A member of an LLC becomes a part of the partnership, and over 2% of shareholders in the S corporations can enroll in the benefits, which an employer is offering.
 However, they can’t pay for the benefits with the help of pre-tax dollars using a 125 cafeteria plan.

-However, often, plan documents are set up to that they simply refer to the spending accounts, such as DCAP and Health FSA.
-In case the document isn’t set up for referring to the group health plan, a group term life insurance, etc. the premium amount for the plans can’t be paid on the pre-tax basis from the cafeteria plan.
+However, often, documents are set up to that they simply refer to the spending accounts, such as DCAP and Health FSA.
+In case the document isn’t set up for referring to the group health plan, a group term life insurance, etc. the premium amount for the programs can’t be paid on the pre-tax basis from the cafeteria plan.
 It is an internal revenue service requirement and is quite basic.
 However, it can be overlooked.

 You can take Health FSA as a kind of designated account in a bank.
 People put money in it and then they have specific kinds of medical expenses, such as deductibles and unreimbursed copays, they can use the remaining funds in the health FSA to reimburse or to pay for the expenses.